svkhomenko/usof-backend/README.md

 - [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) - implementation of JSON Web Tokens
 - [bcrypt](https://www.npmjs.com/package/bcrypt) - library to help you hash passwords
 - [Multer](https://www.npmjs.com/package/multer) - node.js middleware for handling multipart/form-data, which is primarily used for uploading files
+- [cors](https://www.npmjs.com/package/cors) - node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options

 ## Admin panel